ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Your GM may impose a **penalty** against an **ability** if you gain the **victory** against your **flaw** representing your struggle against your inner nature, violating dearly held principles, or letting down dependents.
 This is often true where the GM invokes a flaw from a **keyword**.
 For example, if you had they **keyword** "Gangster" and decide to inform on a fellow mobster, your GM might invoke the **flaw** of "Code of Silence" even if it is not a **breakout** under you **keyword**; this is particularly appropriate where facts such as the "Code of Silence" have been established in game.
 Even if you overcome your **flaw**, and inform on your fellow mobster, the GM might still impose a **penalty** on use of the **keyword** to interact with your crime family for having breached the "Code of Silence."

-Similarly, your GM might give you a **bonus** for acting according to your **flaw**. representing the sacrifices you have made for dependents or a temporary boost from satisfying your inner demons.
+Similarly, your GM might give you a **bonus** for acting according to your **flaw**, representing the sacrifices you have made for dependents or a temporary boost from satisfying your inner demons.
 For example, if your superhero "Speedster" goes to see the premiere of his partner's new play, instead of heading to the docks to stop Dr. Squid's shipment of Vibrium, your GM might award you a **bonus** to your relationship to your partner.

 If you choose to, or your GM compels you to, act according to a **flaw**, you gain an **experience point** (see §8.1).